State retrieval beyond Bayes' retrodiction: Additional bounds on the quality of retrieval

 We are now ready to prove the first result of this Appendix.
 To this end, we introduce contraction coefficients akin to the one used in~\cite{lesniewskiMonotoneRiemannianMetrics1999}:

 In there, it was shown that $\eta_g^{RE}\leq\eta_g^{F}$.
 Hence, we have the following chain of inequalities

-where the third inequality follows from the fact that the infimum is always smaller than the value of the function in a specific point.
+where the second inequality follows from the fact that the infimum is always smaller than the value of the function at a specific point.
 This proves Eq.~\eqref{eq:20} for general contrast functions and so, in particular, also for the relative entropy.

 The proof of Eq.~\eqref{eq:19} is completely analogous: rewrite the quantity in consideration as:

 Then, thanks to the inequality $(1-e^{-x})^2\leq x/2$ holding for positive $x$, we directly have:

 Again specialising to the relative entropy for classical distributions finally gives Eq.~\eqref{eq:19}.